 - Reissland, N., Einbeck, J., Wood, R. & Lane, A. (2021).
 Effects of maternal mental health on prenatal movement profiles in twins and singletons.
 Acta paediatrica 110(9): 2553-2558.

 - Dunne, Stephen, Close, Helen, Richards, Nicola, Ellison, Amanda & Lane, Alison R (2020).
-Maximising Telerehabilitation for Patients with Visual Loss After Stroke: Interview and Focus Group Study with Stroke Survivors, Carers, and Occupational Therapists.
+Maximizing Telerehabilitation for Patients With Visual Loss After Stroke: Interview and Focus Group Study With Stroke Survivors, Carers, and Occupational Therapists.
 Journal of Medical Internet Research 22(10): e19604.

 - Reissland, N., Wood, R. Einbeck, J. & Lane, A. (2020).
 Effects of maternal mental health on fetal visual preference for face-like compared to non-face like light stimulation.
 Early Human Development 151: 105227.